emizzz/NeuroSnake/README.md

 # NeuroSnake
-NeuroEvolution (NEAT) for a Snake Clone
+NeuroEvolution (NEAT) for a Snake Clone.
+PyGame + Neat